OtherAndrew/jellyCTF-writeups/web/vlookup_hot_singles.md

 ## Solution

-Forge a JWT to access the admin panel.
+Looking at the source code, it's obvious that we need to forge a JWT to access the admin panel.
+The information we need to include in the JWT is also there:

-The source code gives us some hints about what the JWT should look like:

 ```python
 JWT_SECRET = "singaQu5aeWoh1vuoJuD]ooJ9aeh2soh"